marcelroed/spring2024-assignment1-basics/writeup.typ

 === `(train_bpe_expts_owt)`
 1. On the OpenWebText dataset, the training process completes in 5 minutes and 24 seconds.
 The longest token in the vocabulary is a set of dashes, the token `ÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ`, which is 32 characters long.
  This seems like nonsense, but looking through the dataset, it seems like a very common encoding error.
- Specifically, some apostrophes seem to have been encoded as very long sequences of these characters, and
+ Specifically, some apostrophes seem to have been encoded as very long sequences of these characters.

   #figure(
-    image("media/encoding-error.png", width: 80%),
+    image("media/encoding-error.png", width: 70%),
     caption: [
       The dataset contains a lot of these encoding errors, and some of them grow incredibly long.
     ],